mapbender/mapbender-documentation/en/bundles/FOM/UserBundle/users.rst

 After that he gets a confirmation mail to complete the registration.
 Until that time he is only managed as inactive user in Mapbender3.

+The text of the confirmation mail can be customized in the /FOM/UserBundle/Resources/translations/messages.en.xlf file.

 Activating of users